 There’s just enough atmosphere, comedy, and raw acting talent in Bill Duke’s amiable gangster-caper movie, A Rage In Harlem, to make you wish the plot weren’t a complete shambles.
 Based on a novel by Chester Himes, it’s set in Harlem in 1956, where Jackson (Forest Whitaker), a religious young man with portraits of Jesus and his mother hanging over his bed, finds himself in the middle of a violent gang war centering on a chest of stolen gold.
 Jackson has been made into such a primly devout nerd that, despite the best efforts of the roly-poly Whitaker, he never comes alive as a character.
 A Rage in Harlem starts out full of high spirits but quickly deflates.
 Still, it may well be remembered as the movie debut of Robin Givens, who, clad in the slinkiest of slinky dresses, wiggles and vamps with a comic panache that rivals Ann-Margret’s.
 It’s one thing to ooze sex appeal.
 Givens does it with style.
 C-

-Genre: Drama, Mystery and Thriller; Starring: Robin Givens, Forest Whitaker, Danny Glover, Zakes Mokae; Director: Bill Duke; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Miramax
+Genre: Drama, Mystery and Thriller; Starring: Robin Givens, Forest Whitaker, Danny Glover, Zakes Mokae; Director: Bill Duke; Runtime (in minutes): 115; MPAA Rating: R; Distributor: Miramax

 Posted May 17 1991 — 12:00 AM EDT

 - 'Sex Box' react: Enclosed encounters of the absurd kind

 - Buffy season 8 recap: 'No Future for You'/'Wolves at the Gate'

 - 'Parks and Recreation': On the set for the last day of filming

 - '12 Monkeys' boss on Cole's fate (Spoiler Alert!)